-India is the second largest country in the world (population wise) and food is an important part of Indian culture.
-Just like the people the food they eat varies from place to place.
+India is the second largest country in the world (population wise) and the food is an important part of Indian culture.
+Just like the people, the food they eat varies from place to place.
 Each part of India has it own style of cooking and special dishes.
-According to some ancient traditions from India, food is a gift from god and hence the preparation and consumption of food requires seriousness, concentration and a lot of time.
+According to some ancient traditions from India, food is a gift from God and hence the preparation and consumption of food requires seriousness, concentration and a lot of time.

 We have featured simple and tasty dishes from Indian cuisine, some of them have been contributed by famous Indian food bloggers.
 Through this we would like you to not only learn to cook something new but also dispel any myths and stereotypes that you may have.

 Lets us start by learning some common terms in Indian cooking.

 Masala – It means a mixture of herbs or spices and herbs, specific to Indian cuisine.
 Some masalas are a mixture of about 20 different herbs and spices.
 Indian spices despite their appearances are used not only to give flavour but they also have practical purposes.
 They retain water in the body and also protect against infection.

 Curry – In Europe, most dishes from South Asia are referred to a “curry”.
 However, in India curry refers to a dish that has “gravy” and “sauce".
 Curries are eaten with either with rice or rotis (flatbread).

 Chutney - They are pastes from overcooked or grated raw vegetables and fruit.
 They can either be spicy or sweet depending on the amount of ginger and chili in them.
 They are similar to “dips” in European or American cuisine and go along well with fried food.The word 'chutney' is the English equivalent of the Hindu 'chatni' word for 'finger licking'.